 The Physical Agility procedures are as follows:1.
 Applicants must pass the written test before taking the Physical Agility.
 2. Physical Agility Exercise is only a measure, not a pass/fail.
 A person will be allowed to continue through the hiring process regardless if the cut-points are not met.

 You can access a PDF copy of the Rockwall Police Department Pay Scale by clicking here.
 "Officers generally receive the 5% lump sum one year after being at Step 5"

-Pay for Previous Full-Time Police Experience: One (1) Step Pay Increase for every two (2) years as a licensed Police Officer with a max of eight (8) years experience, which corresponds with Step 5 of the Pay Scale.
+Pay for Previous Full-Time Police Experience: One (1) Step Pay Increase for every year as a licensed Police Officer up to Step 5 of the Pay Scale.

 Education Pay: Associates - $300 per year / Bachelors Degree - $600 per year / Master $900 per year